sitespeedio/sitespeed.io/docs/_posts/2019-04-29-scripting-part2.md

 ## Meta data

 You can add meta data to your script.
-The extra data will be visibile in the HTML result page.
+The extra data will be visible in the HTML result page.

 Setting meta data like this: